Davaadorjiin Ganbold

-Ganbold Davaadorj was elected as the Member of Parliament known as the State Great Hural of Mongolia between 1992 and 2000.
-Ganbold was the Chairman of the Parliament's Economic Policy Standing Committee from 1996 to 2000.
+Ganbold served as member of parliament for the State Great Khural of Mongolia from 1992 to 2000.
+He was the Chairman of the Parliament's Economic Policy Standing Committee from 1996 to 2000.
 He is considered to be one of the main people behind the Mongolian economic reforms of the early 1990s.
-In 1998 he was nominated for the position of Prime Minister of Mongolia five times between July 24 and the end of August of that year, and rejected by President Natsagiin Bagabandi on each occasion.
+In 1998, he was nominated for the position of Prime Minister of Mongolia five times between July 24 and the end of August of that year, and rejected by President Natsagiin Bagabandi on each occasion.

 In the end the Democratic Union gave up on getting Ganbold in as Prime Minister and instead nominated Janlavyn Narantsatsralt, whom was approved by the President of Mongolia.

 Ganbold is closely connected with the Buryat Mongol people.

-Early life and education (1957–1987)
+Early life and education

-Ganbold Davaadorj was born on June 26, 1957 in Ulaanbaatar to L. Oyun and Davaadorj Tsedevsuren.
+Ganbold Davaadorj was born on June 26, 1957, in Ulaanbaatar to L. Oyun and Davaadorj Tsedevsuren.
 The first of the 3 siblings, he has two sisters.
 Oyun, his mother, was a doctor.
 Ganbold's father Davaadorj is a prominent Mongolian economist and until 2016 he served as a professor at the University of Finance and Economics.
 Davaadorj, who was a close advisor to Yumjaagiin Tsedenbal, was the official representative of Mongolia in Moscow for the Comecon.

 Ganbold grew up with and was very close to his grandfather Lodon Gotov, who was one of first neurologists in Mongolia, and established the very first modern soum hospitals in Tosontsengel, Aldarkhaan and Tonkhil soums of Zavkhan and Govi-Altai provinces.
-Soon after his grandfather passed away in 1966, Ganbold moved to Moscow with his parents, where he studied in a middle school.
+Soon after his grandfather died in 1966, Ganbold moved to Moscow with his parents, where he studied in a middle school.

 In 1979, Ganbold graduated Moscow State University (MSU) with a master's degree in economics.
 After graduation, he joined National University of Mongolia as a lecturer of economics.
 Later, Ganbold went back to Moscow State University and graduated with Doctor of Philosophy degree in economics in 1987.
 He continued to teach at the National University of Mongolia until 1990.